Strip Grazing Year-Round

-If you saw the article I wrote last month on fall pasture management, you read about how stockpiling fescue over the fall can save you from feeding as much hay during the fall and winter months.
+If you saw my previous article on fall pasture management, you read about how stockpiling fescue over the fall can save you from feeding as much hay during the fall and winter months.
 Also, in that article, I touched on strip grazing or which is also a more intensified version of rotational grazing using temporary fencing materials to help make that stockpiled grass last longer during the grazing season.
 In this article I am going to go a little further in depth and explain how you can utilize this practice or tool year-round on your livestock operation.

 Livestock animals are picky eaters, so to say.
 To say it in more technical terms, they are selective grazers.
 Meaning that they will eat what is tasty and skip over what is not tasty.
 If you have 10 cows grazing on 10 acres or 30 head grazing on 70 acres all year round, you will notice that they are selective grazing.
 You will see areas where the grass is picked down to the dirt and areas of grass that are knee high as well as a lot of weedy areas.
 Livestock prefer young tender growing grass.
 As grass matures, its lignin or fiber content gets higher.
 This makes the forages not as palatable, therefore they won’t eat it unless they’re forced to.
 That is where training them to strip graze can help.
 With strip grazing, you are giving them a “strip” of pasture to eat.
 When they graze it down to the desired grass height, you give them another strip of pasture.
 Over time, they should learn that when they get turned into a new strip or paddock, they will not get more grass until they eat what they have already (or at least that is what I like to think they believe!)
 But honestly, you will notice that when it’s time to move them and they see you, the truck, or 4-wheeler/side by side that you use, they are right next to the fence and excited that they are going to get moved to new grass.